$0.00 0

 These errors range from simple misprints, such as misspelling a player’s name or listing incorrect statistics, to more significant errors, such as cards printed with wrong player photographs.

-This article shall take a close look at the 1988 Topps error cards, examining the notable cards, their value, and their significance to collectors.
+This article shall take a close look at 1988 Topps error cards, examining the notable cards, their value, and their significance to collectors.

 Shop for 1988 Topps error cards on eBay